What is cyberbullying?

 Cyberbullying is bullying that’s done through the use of technology – for example, using social media or text messages to hurt, harass or embarrass someone.

 If you’re experiencing cyberbullying, you’re not alone.
 Unfortunately, it’s really common, with the eSafety Commissioner reporting that almost one in two young Australians have had a negative online experience in the last six months.
 Read on to find out what cyberbullying looks like, and what are its effects.

 What does cyberbullying look like?

-Cyberbullying comes in many forms, but the most common are:
+There are many different types of cyberbullying, but the most common ones are:

-- people sending photos and videos of you to others without your permission to try and embarrass or hurt you
+people sharing photos, videos or personal information about you with others without your permission, to try to embarrass or hurt you

-- people spreading rumours or lies about you via emails or social networking sites or text messages
+people spreading rumours or lies about you via social networking sites or text messages

-- people trying to stop you from communicating with others or excluding you from chat groups
+people trying to stop you from communicating with others or excluding you from group chats

 Why is cyberbullying so hard to deal with?